MobilityData/gtfs.org/docs/en/getting_started/features/fares.md

         |--------------|------------|-----------------|
         | zone_a       | zone_b     | zone_a_b_single |

-## Fares Transfers
+## Fare Transfers

-Fares Transfers is used to define rules applicable when transferring between legs (or individual travel segments).
+Fare Transfers is used to define rules applicable when transferring between legs (or individual travel segments).
 This allows to model the total cost of a multi-leg travel journey, accounting for special transfer policies, such as free transfers for a specific time limit, or applying fare discounts based on legs already traveled.

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|